olisheldon/olisheldon.github.io/_projects/adventofcode23/day_7.md

  - One pair: A23A4
  - High card: 23456

-### Card value

-For two hands of the same Type, the hands are strictly compared by comparing (in order) the cards.
-For each pair of cards between each hand, the hand that has the larger card within the pair is stronger.

 ## Part 1

-We must play a game of Camel Cards with a give set of hands and return the total winnings.
-The total winnings of a game is defined as the sum of rank * bid for each hand.
+We must play a game of Camel Cards with a given set of hands.
+We parse our set of hands from the input.
+We then follow the rules of Camel Cards and return the total winnings, where the total winnings of a game is defined as the sum of `rank * bid` for each hand.

+As playing a game of Camel Cards is really just sorting, I made use of default Python sorting behaviour to complete this part.

 ## Part 2